New mandatory disability insurance (AOV) proposal expected end of 2025

 Be prepared for loss of income

-The exact rules and when mandatory disability insurance will come into effect are not yet fixed.
+It is once more uncertain what the exact rules will be, or and when the mandatory disability insurance will come into effect.
 In the meantime, something could happen to you that prevents you from working.
 Therefore, think about how you will manage your finances if something unexpected happens and you cannot work.
+Read how you can prepare.

 Mandatory AOV benefits

-The UWV starts paying invalidity benefits after 1year of illness.
-This benefit continues up to the AOW pension age.
-You are entitled to a benefit if, due to an illness, you are no longer able to earn an amount at least equal to the minimum wage.
+The 2024 bill proposed that UWV would start paying invalidity benefits after 1year of illness.
+This benefit would then continue until you reach the AOW pension age.
+You are entitled to a benefit if, due to an illness or disability, you are no longer able to earn an amount at least equal to the minimum wage.

-The amount of the benefit is 70% of the taxable earnings before incapacity for work.
+The amount of the benefit is 70% of the taxable profit.
 That amount is at most equal to the minimum wage.
 This is different from employees.
 There, the last earned wage is taken into account.

 Opt-out of mandatory AOV

-Self-employed people who already have private disability insurance can continue to use it.
-Entrepreneurs who find the mandatory AOV insufficient or prefer private insurance can also make use of a so-called opt-out.
+Another stipulation from the 2024 proposal was that self-employed people who already have private disability insurance would be able to continue to use it.
+Entrepreneurs who find the mandatory AOV insufficient or prefer private insurance would also be able to make use of a so-called opt-out.

-A transitional right will apply to existing insurance policies.
+A transitional right would apply to existing insurance policies.